infurnia/multer-s3/README.md

 This project is mostly an integration piece for existing code samples from Multer's [storage engine documentation](https://github.com/expressjs/multer/blob/master/StorageEngine.md) with a call to `s3.upload` (see the [aws-sdk docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property)) as the substitution piece for file system.
 Existing solutions I found required buffering the multipart uploads into the actual filesystem which is difficult to scale.

+## Modifications for Infurnia

+The latest version (v3) of the AWS S3 api does not support the `.upload` function on the S3 client object.
+We have instead used the `PutObjectCommand`.

+There was an issue while passing the incoming file stream directly to `PutObject`.
+The error was related to the `Content-Length` of the stream not being defined.
+So, that has been modified.
+First, the stream is read a `Buffer` object and then this `Buffer` object is easily uploaded using the `PutObject`.
+This is still faster than the content being written into a temporary file say and then being read back to upload.

+The `PutObject` function has many over-ridden forms and the one with callbacks is used to ensure the compatibility with the existing code.

 ## Installation

 ```sh